 6.F – Fencing

 Three matters triggered the attached code changes.
-First, a desire to reformat the code’s fencing language to better organize the same into one location thematically arranged; second, a desire to add wording respecting site screens, suitable fencing materials and their care and keeping, the equivalency of berms and hedges to fences, and, electric fencing; and, third, as an aid to help more specifically direct along which rights-of-way screen walls [decorative masonry or concrete etc.] will be required given requests advanced to the City Council for exceptions to the stone type walls that have been made and granted or denied to date.
+First, a desire to reformat the code’s fencing language to better organize the same into one location thematically arranged; second, a desire to add wording respecting site screens, suitable fencing materials and their care and keeping, the equivalency of berms and hedges to fences, and, electric fencing; and, third, as an aid to help more specifically direct along which rights-of-way screen walls will be required given requests advanced to the City Council for exceptions to the stone type walls that have been made and granted or denied to date.
 The amendments hereto attached were started some months ago prior to Council introducing a priority list of City code changes in which they were given the status of secondary importance.
 It should be remembered that some changes are sparked by interactions with the public whereby needed improvements to our ordinances are realized and others by forethought from Staff.

 6.G – Lot Line Adjustments